glab token rotate

 Rotate user, group, or project access token, then print the new token on stdout.
 If multiple tokens with the same name exist, you can specify the ID of the token.

-The expiration date of the token will be calculated by adding the duration (default 30 days) to the current date.
-Alternatively you can specify a different duration or an explicit end date.
+The expiration date of the token will be calculated by adding the duration (default 30 days) to the current date, with expiration occurring at midnight UTC on the calculated date.
+Alternatively you can specify a different duration using days (d), weeks (w), or hours (h), or provide an explicit end date.

 The output format can be either “JSON” or “text”.
 The JSON output will show the meta information of the rotated token.